 On Saturday, we held the graduation ceremony outside, in a tent for the first time in memory!
 We were lucky to have beautiful weather and an occasional breeze to keep it from getting too hot.
 Our traditional ceremony is Quaker style, meaning anyone who wishes to speak can.
 This year, the first speaker was Amaris, a member of the class of 2021.
 Her words address the most profound and most important work that we do at Rock Point School:

 What is so wonderful about Rock Point is that we are all so very different.
 Everyone who has come here has been through their own stuff, and it has taken us down whatever path.
 Most of the paths were not very fun.
 But even just looking at my fellow graduates, I see so many different types of people, and instead of rooting those differences in hate and fearing them, we made a community out of it.
-This has been so special that I have come to a place where I have been accepted for who I am because I’ve always been me.
-This isn’t changing.
-This isn’t going anywhere.
+It has been so special to come to a place where I have been accepted for who I am.
+I’ve always been me, that's not changing ...
 For the first time in my life, it’s been celebrated.
 That has filled me with a joy I never thought I’d have.
-I’d always thought I’d be different and I’d be strange, and that was a bad thing.
-I always thought the price of sticking to my own path would be my happiness and living a fulfilling life.
-Rock Point has showed me that it doesn’t have to be that way.
-I can find people who will love me and appreciate me as I am … It really is something I will never forget … This has felt like a home.
+I always thought I’d be different and that being different was a bad thing.
+I always thought the price of sticking to my own path would be the loss of my happiness and living a fulfilling life.
+Rock Point showed me that it doesn’t have to be that way.
+I know now I can find people who love and appreciate me as I am. … It really is something I will never forget … This has felt like a home.

 As we go into summer, we are so grateful for the class of 2021 and the rest of the students who worked so hard to create such an accepting community this year.
 We hope everyone enjoys a well-deserved summer break!